wkirby-212/Touch-Control-Dock/README.md

 - Big buttons and sliders.
 - Sticky section navigation.
 - A favorites panel for your most-used scenes and audio.
-- Collapsible audio groups with an optional group-only filter.

 ---